 garden of Gethsemane when the angel came alongside and strengthened Him

 prior to His crucifixion.
-Angels also appear during times of transition
+Angels also appear

-between ages, angels come
+between ages; they come

-alongside to help successfully make the turn.
+alongside to help successfully make the transition.

 (210a) Salvation >>